owkin/plism-benchmark/README.md

     --workers 8
 ```

+The output features directory will automatically be set to `export_dir/extractor`.

 **Specify ``--streaming`` if you want to perform the download of images on the fly without storing to disk.**